Euclidean space: Usage

-Since ancient Greeks, Euclidean space is used for modeling shapes in the physical world.
-It is thus used in many sciences such as physics, mechanics, and astronomy.
+Since the ancient Greeks, Euclidean space has been used for modeling shapes in the physical world.
+It is thus used in many sciences, such as physics, mechanics, and astronomy.
 It is also widely used in all technical areas that are concerned with shapes, figure, location and position, such as architecture, geodesy, topography, navigation, industrial design, or technical drawing.

 Space of dimensions higher than three occurs in several modern theories of physics; see Higher dimension.
 They occur also in configuration spaces of physical systems.

 Beside Euclidean geometry, Euclidean spaces are also widely used in other areas of mathematics.
 Tangent spaces of differentiable manifolds are Euclidean vector spaces.
 More generally, a manifold is a space that is locally approximated by Euclidean spaces.
 Most non-Euclidean geometries can be modeled by a manifold, and embedded in a Euclidean space of higher dimension.
 For example, an elliptic space can be modeled by an ellipsoid.
 It is common to represent in a Euclidean space mathematical objects that are a priori not of a geometrical nature.
 An example among many is the usual representation of graphs.